mkdocs/mkdocs/docs/user-guide/configuration.md

 ### site_url

 Set the canonical URL of the site.
-This will add a link tag with the canonical URL to the generated HTML header.
+This is a **required setting**.
+If the 'root' of the MkDocs site will be within a subdirectory of a domain, be sure to include that subdirectory in the setting (`https://example.com/foo/`).
+If the domain is yet to be determined, you may use a placeholder domain, which will need to be updated prior to deployment.

-**default**: `null`
+If the built site will not be behind a server, then you may set the value to an empty string (`''`).
+When set to an empty string, some features of MkDocs may act differently.
+For example, the [use_directory_urls](#use_direcotry_urls) setting must be set to `false`.

 ### repo_url